GitHub | OSS SDK for Python 2.0 Developer Guide | OSS SDK for Python 2.0 Docs

 PowerShell

-Run the following commands in PowerShell.
+Set the environment variables in PowerShell.

 [Environment]::GetEnvironmentVariable("OSS_ACCESS_KEY_ID", [EnvironmentVariableTarget]::User) [Environment]::GetEnvironmentVariable("OSS_ACCESS_KEY_SECRET", [EnvironmentVariableTarget]::User)